Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/intro.md

 Your first job will be to install Ansible on the host machine.
 Before, we used container technology to setup a container where Ansible was already installed, this time you'll learn what it takes to install Ansible on a Linux host machine.

 ###### Bare Essentials Playbook
-You can't learn about Ansible
+You can't learn about Ansible without learning about playbooks!
+In this lab you'll get your first taste of running commands with Ansible that are predefined in a `playbook.yml` file.

 Installation Additions